mylesmmurphy/prettify-ts/README.md

 Prettify TS is a Visual Studio Code extension that enhances your TypeScript development experience.
 It provides hover information for TypeScript types, classes, interfaces, and more, formatted in a more readable way.

-## Disclaimer

-Prettify TS is currently, at best, a working proof of concept.
-The project is still in its early stages of development and may have limitations or bugs.

-If you encounter any problems or have any feature requests, please feel free to open an issue on the project's GitHub repository.

 ## Features

 - **Hover Information**: Just hover over a type, class, interface, etc., and you'll see a prettified version of its declaration in the hover panel.